 - Service definitions: First and foremost, the SLA should include the list of products or services being supplied.
 While relatively straightforward, you may need to create supplementary SLAs for specific services offered by your service provider.

 - Obligations: The responsibilities of each party should be clearly set forth, including ongoing support, maintenance, and troubleshooting.
 This will create structure around what is expected from each party and what specific issues require intervention.

 - Reporting responsibilities: The SLA should establish clear reporting responsibilities and guidelines for service assessment.
 Make sure you know when to report problems, how to determine the severity of each issue, and which channels should be used to communicate this information to the provider.

 - Response time: A critical piece of the SLA is defining an acceptable window for service response.
-This means defining how quickly a provider should respond to a complaint, responses times during non-working hours compared to working hours, and how many technicians will be allotted for each event.
+This means defining how quickly a provider should respond to a complaint, response times during non-working hours compared to working hours, and how many technicians will be allotted for each event.

 - Contingencies: Should a service provider fail to deliver, the SLA should outline clear action steps the provider will take to rectify the situation.

-- Termination: The SLA should include a termination clause that details specific circumstances in which the agreement can be cancelled.
+- Termination: The SLA should include a termination clause that details specific circumstances in which the agreement can be canceled.
 Make sure this section outlines the legal procedures necessary to create a smooth transition.

 Prioritize Your SLA

 Make your SLA a priority in your organization, and make sure there are clear definitions, obligations, and contingencies detailed for each service offered.

 Remember, your SLA is more than just a list of services you’re receiving.
 Your SLA is the contract between your company and your service provider.
 It’s your legal guarantee that your service provider will adhere to the same standards of quality that your customers have come to expect from your brand.
 Don’t let them down.